roberthjhan/Stock-Webapp/README.md

 - Problem with Bokeh plot not showing axes was fixed, new gif uploaded.
 - Working on deploying app with Heroku.
+- Working on providing options for historical stock price range.